Are you starting a new business in Hong Kong, or do you already have an established business you want to expand into Asia?

 On top of fees, to maintain the account, you need to keep a minimum balance in the account as well as pay a monthly maintenance fee.

 Finally, because opening a business bank account is so difficult, many corporate service companies will charge you several thousand US dollars to assist you in the process.
-Not surprisingly what has become a source of frustration can now be profitable business for others.
+Not surprisingly what has become a source of frustration can now be a profitable business for others.
 If you would like to consider this, it is important to note these companies do not guarantee the opening of the bank account, so make sure you get reimbursed in case of rejection.

 6. How long does it take to open a business bank account?